 See section 7 for a description of costs associated with the appeals process.

-2.6 Notification and Publication of Certification
+3.6 Notification and Publication of Certification

-The GSMA will list certified and provisionally certified Sites (and Cloud Regions for CSPs) on the SAS website, with an explanation of Provisional Certification.
+The GSMA will list certified and provisionally certified Primary Sites and Cloud Regions on the SAS website, with an explanation of the different types of certification.